Lesley Gore: 1963–1979: Commercial success

-When she recorded her version of "It's My Party" with Quincy Jones in 1963, she was a junior in high school.
+Gore was discovered after her uncle gave Joe Glaser a tape of her singing that he forwarded to Irving Green, president of Mercury Records.
+Green gave the tape to Quincy Jones for evaluation and Jones, recognizing her talent, became her producer.
+She was 16 years old.
+When she recorded her version of "It's My Party" in 1963, she was a junior in high school.
 It became a number-one, nationwide hit.
 Gore's version was certified as a Gold record.
 It also marked the beginning of a time when fans would show up on her front lawn.

 "It's My Party" was followed by many other hits for Gore, including the sequel, "Judy's Turn to Cry" (US number five); "She's a Fool" (US number five); the feminist-themed million-selling "You Don't Own Me", which held at number two for three weeks behind the Beatles' "I Want To Hold Your Hand"; "That's the Way Boys Are" (US No. 12); "Maybe I Know" (US No. 14/UK No. 20); "Look of Love" (US No. 27); and "Sunshine, Lollipops and Rainbows" (US number 13), which she sang during a bus scene from the 1965 movie, Ski Party.
 In 1965, she also appeared in the beach party film The Girls on the Beach in which she performed three songs: "Leave Me Alone", "It's Gotta Be You", and "I Don't Want to Be a Loser".

 Gore was given first shot at recording "A Groovy Kind of Love" by songwriters Carole Bayer and Toni Wine with a melody borrowed from a sonatina by Muzio Clementi, but Shelby Singleton, a producer for Mercury subsidiary Smash Records, refused to let Gore record a song with the word "groovy" in its lyrics.
 The Mindbenders went on to record it, and it reached number two on the Billboard charts.